Circuit-Digest/-Motion-Detection-and-Email-Alert-System-Using-ESP32-CAM/README.md

-📷 Motion Detection and Email Alert System Using ESP32-CAM 📌 Overview

-In recent years, the demand for smart security and automated monitoring systems has increased significantly due to growing safety concerns and the need for real-time surveillance.
-Traditional security systems often require continuous human supervision, which can be inefficient and time-consuming.

-This project demonstrates an ESP32-CAM Motion Detection System with Email Alert designed for smart surveillance applications.
-The system detects motion using a PIR sensor, captures an image instantly, and sends it to a registered email address via the CircuitDigest Cloud platform.

-It serves as a compact, low-cost, and efficient smart security solution.

-🚀 Features

-📸 Motion-triggered image capture

-📧 Automatic email alert with captured image

-🌐 Secure HTTPS communication

-🔴 LED status indication

-⏱ Cooldown timer to prevent repeated triggers

-☁ Cloud integration using CircuitDigest API

-🛠 Components Required
-S.No	Component	Purpose
-1	ESP32-CAM	Main controller and image capture
-2	PIR Sensor	Motion detection
-3	Breadboard	Circuit connections
-4	Jumper Wires	Wiring
-5	Red LED	Status indication
-6	220Ω Resistor	LED protection

-⚠ Note: If using a normal ESP32-CAM without USB, you will need a USB-to-Serial converter for programming.

-🔌 Circuit Connections

-PIR Sensor

-VCC → 5V

-GND → GND

-OUT → GPIO13

-Red LED

-Anode → GPIO14 (via 220Ω resistor)

-Cathode → GND

-Flash LED

-GPIO4 (built-in)

-⚙️ How It Works

-The PIR sensor continuously monitors movement.

-When motion is detected:

-Flash LED turns ON

-ESP32-CAM captures an image

-The image is stored in the frame buffer.

-ESP32 connects to Wi-Fi.

-An HTTPS POST request is sent to CircuitDigest Cloud.

-The registered user receives an email with the image attached.

-💻 Code Structure

-The code is divided into:

-Wi-Fi Configuration

-Camera Initialization

-Motion Detection Logic

-Image Capture Function

-HTTPS Email Transmission

-🔑 Network Configuration
-const char* ssid = "yourssidname";
+📷 Motion Detection and Email Alert System Using ESP32-CAM 🚀 Project Overview

+This project demonstrates a smart motion detection and email alert system using the ESP32-CAM and a PIR sensor.

+When motion is detected, the ESP32-CAM captures an image and sends it to a registered email address through CircuitDigest Cloud.
+The system works automatically without continuous manual monitoring and provides a low-cost IoT-based security solution.

+🎯 Features

+Motion detection using PIR sensor

+Automatic image capture on motion

+Email alert with captured image

+Secure HTTPS communication

+LED status indication

+Cooldown timer to prevent repeated triggers

+Compact and cost-effective surveillance system

+🛠️ Components Required
+S.No	Component	Quantity	Purpose
+1	ESP32-CAM	1	Main controller and image capture
+2	PIR Sensor	1	Motion detection
+3	Red LED	1	Status indication
+4	220 Ohm Resistor	1	LED protection
+5	Breadboard	1	Circuit setup
+6	Jumper Wires	As required	Electrical connections
+7	USB-to-Serial Converter (if required)	1	Programming ESP32-CAM
+⚙️ Working Principle

+The PIR sensor continuously monitors the surroundings.

+When motion is detected, it sends a HIGH signal to GPIO13.

+The ESP32-CAM activates the flash LED and captures an image.

+The image is temporarily stored in the frame buffer.

+The ESP32-CAM connects to Wi-Fi.

+A secure HTTPS POST request is sent to CircuitDigest Cloud.

+The server processes the request and sends the captured image to the registered email address.

+🔌 Pin Configuration
+#define PIR_PIN 13
+#define RED_LED_PIN 14
+#define FLASH_LED_PIN 4
+🌐 Wi-Fi and Server Configuration const char* ssid = "yourssidname";
 const char* password = "yourpassword";

 const char* host = "www.circuitdigest.cloud";
 const int httpsPort = 443;
 const char* apiKey = "yourapikey";
-📍 Pin Definitions
-#define PIR_PIN 13
-#define RED_LED_PIN 14
-#define FLASH_LED_PIN 4
 📸 Camera Configuration
 camera_config_t config;
 config.pixel_format = PIXFORMAT_JPEG;